Comparison of Simulations of Convective Flows

 \centerline { \it $^a$ Beijing Computational Science Research Center, } \centerline { \it Beijing Run Ze Jia Ye, China. } \centerline { \it $^b$ Conservatoire National des Arts et M\'etiers, Paris, France, } \centerline { \it Laboratoire de M\'ecanique des Structures et des Syst\`emes Coupl\'es. } \centerline { \it $^c$ Department of Mathematics, University Paris-Sud,} \centerline { \it B\^at.
 425, F-91405 Orsay Cedex, France.} \centerline { \it pierre.lallemand1@free.fr, francois.dubois@math.u-psud.fr}

-\centerline { 23 december 2013~\footnote{~Contribution submitted to {\it Communications in Computational Physics}, presented at the 10th International Conference for Mesoscopic Methods in Engineering and Science, Oxford, UK, 22-26 July 2013. }}
+\centerline { 15 may 2015~\footnote{~Contribution published in {\it Communications in Computational Physics}, doi: 10.4208/cicp.2014.m400, june 2015. presented at the 10th International Conference for Mesoscopic Methods in Engineering and Science, Oxford, UK, 22-26 July 2013. }}

-{\bf Abstract. } \qquad We show that a single particle distribution for the D2Q13 lattice Boltzmann scheme can simulate coupled effects involving advection and diffusion of velocity and temperature.
+{\bf Abstract. } \qquad We show that a single particle distribution for the ``energy-conserving'' D2Q13 lattice Boltzmann scheme can simulate coupled effects involving advection and diffusion of velocity and temperature.
 We consider various test cases: non-linear waves with periodic boundary conditions, a test case with buoyancy, propagation of transverse waves, Couette and Poiseuille flows.
 We test various boundary conditions and propose to mix bounce-back and anti-bounce-back numerical boundary conditions to take into account velocity and temperature Dirichlet conditions.
 We present also first results for the de Vahl Davis heated cavity.
 Our results are compared with the coupled D2Q9-D2Q5 lattice Boltzmann approach for the Boussinesq system and with an elementary finite differences solver for the compressible Navier-Stokes equations.
+Our main experimental result is the loss of symmetry in the de Vahl Davis cavity computed with the single D2Q13 lattice Boltzmann model without the Boussinesq hypothesis.
+This result is confirmed by a direct Navier Stokes simulation with finite differences.

 $ $ \\ [2mm] {\bf Keywords}: bounce-back, natural convection, adiabatic wall, de Vahl Davis. $ $ \\ {\bf AMS classification}: 6505, 76N15, 80A20, 82C20.

 {\bf Introduction}

 \fancyfoot[C]{\oldstylenums{\thepage}} \fancyhead[OC]{\sc{Comparison of Simulations of Convective Flows }}